-The following is a four-day suggested timeframe:
+The following is a three-day suggested timeframe:

 Day 1 15 minutes: The teacher provides the class with the task, reads it aloud, and reviews the glossary and scoring rubrics.
 The students may ask questions.
 The teacher answers any questions.
-35 minutes: Each student selects one work of visual art; the student may also select a piece of music (optional).
-The students begin to choreograph and rehearse their dances.
-Day 2 50 minutes: The students continue to choreograph, rehearse, and refine their dances.
-Day 3 10 minutes: The students review their dances individually before performing.
+10 minutes: Each student chooses a poem to use as the basis of a choreographed dance.
+25 minutes: The students create and rehearse their dances.
+Day 2 10 minutes: The students review and rehearse their dances before performing.
 40 minutes: The students perform their dances for the teacher, who records each student's performance.
-Day 4 5 minutes: The teacher distributes response sheets to the students.
-30 minutes: The students prepare their written or oral responses.
-15 minutes: The teacher records the responses of students who need to respond orally.
-(Optional)
+Day 3 5 minutes: The teacher distributes response sheets to the students.
+15 minutes: The students prepare their written or oral responses.
+15 minutes: (Optional) The teacher records the responses of students who need to respond orally.